Weed: How Bad Is It?

 In our “How Bad Is It?” series, we answer your cringing questions about whether something you’ve done, or do everyday, is bad for your oral health (or completely harmless).

-We all know that smoking cigarettes is awful for oral (and overall) health—thank you, decades of PSAs from the CDC.
+We all know that cigarette smoking is awful for oral (and overall) health—thank you, decades of PSAs from the American Dental Association and CDC.
 But what if what you’re smoking doesn’t contain tobacco?
-As the availability (and legality) of marijuana increases nationwide, it’s natural to wonder if increased use is as harmful to your mouth as tobacco products are.
+As the availability (and legality) of marijuana increases nationwide, it’s natural to wonder if cannabis use is as harmful for your mouth as smoking cigarettes.

 To find out, we sat down with resident expert Dr. Marc Schlenoff, Tend’s Head of Clinical Development.

-Smoking pot has been linked to gum issues
+Smoking weed has been linked to gum issues

 “There have been studies that show that marijuana can be a causative factor in periodontal disease,” says Dr. Schlenoff.
 Meaning, we’re less worried about the effect smoking marijuana has on your teeth, and more worried about the effect it can have on your gums.
 According to a 2017 study from Columbia University published in The Journal of Periodontology, “frequent recreational use of cannabis—including marijuana, hashish, and hash oil—increases the risk of gum disease.”

 “You can tell a smoker by the way their gums look,” explains Dr. Schlenoff, “They’re sort of a grayish color because there’s not a lot of blood in there.”
-Researchers have long understood that the combination of nicotine—which constricts blood vessels—and heat in cigarettes can restrict blood flow to the gums, which leaves them vulnerable to infection.
+Researchers have long understood that the combination of nicotine—which constricts blood vessels—and heat in cigarettes can restrict blood flow to the gum tissue, which leaves it vulnerable to infection or gingivitis.
 And it seems the Columbia study has found the same link with marijuana, a nicotine-free substance.